First Survey of Kriya Problems

 Yogananda has changed the "sahasrara sun" of Yukteswar to the spiritual eye, also called the third eye or ajna chakra in the forehead between the eyebrows - the eyebrow–medulla axis.
 This means Yogananda in his exposition (exegesis) has replaced the crown chakra (sahasrara) with the ajna chakra and disregarded the words of his guru.

-"The entire universe is in the body [Bi 31]," says Shyama Lahiri, the guru of Yukteswar.
+"The entire universe is in the body [Bi 31]," says Shyama Lahiri.
 He also says that "the whole universe is the ultimate Self [Bi 136]."
-If you look around, it is easy not to grasp these two main ideas, which refer to subtle experiences of yogis who learn to puncture a tiny star inside a golden ring that can be seen between the eyebrows as a result of prolonged kriya practice, or better: "When that star bursts, a door reveals . . . the door of the heart [Ut 57]."
-From there it should be Self-like and a lot easier [cf Gv 32].
+His speaks of yoga that learns to puncture a tiny star between the eyebrows: "When that star bursts, a door reveals . . . the door of the heart [Ut 57]."
+From there it should be Self-like and much easier [cf Gv 32].

 By the term "the spiritual eye" which Yogananda and his followers use, they refer to ajna chakra between the eyebrows as a reflection of the medulla oblongata by polarity.
-Now in his Gita Commentary Yukteswar tells there is a nadi [subtle energy vessel] between the forehead vortex and medulla oblongata, and that nadi [gate] explains perhaps why the spiritual eye is told of as "medullic" and in area between the eyebrows - both explanations are circulated.
+Now in his Gita Commentary Yukteswar tells there is a nadi [subtle energy vessel] between the forehead vortex and medulla oblongata, and that nadi ["lane"] explains perhaps why the spiritual eye is told of as "medullic" and in area between the eyebrows - for both explanations are circulated.
 Yukteswar writes: